ClaudioCeppi83/photo_gallery_linux/README.md

-# Photo Gallery v0.2.1-alpha
+# Photo Gallery v0.2.4-alpha

 ## Overview

 Photo Gallery is a simple GTK-based application that allows users to browse images stored in a specified directory.
-This version introduces significant improvements in memory management, error handling, and image format flexibility, along with a more robust code structure.
+This version introduces significant improvements in stability, memory management, and error handling.

 ## Features